AI: The new frontier of investing

 Looking forward: It’s not just about tech

-Elsewhere, the financial services industry has a leg-up on some competitors through its access to a plethora of customer data.
+The financial services industry has a leg-up through its access to a plethora of customer data.
 Using AI technology, these firms can undertake functions such as fraud detection, eliminating manual processes, and other tasks that enhance productivity.

 Integrating AI into the investment process

 In research, AI’s capacity to gather, sort and analyse droves of data – and eliminate human error at the same time – will be an integral tool for investment managers.
-AI can – among other things – summarise data, spot trends and anomalies that the human eye cannot.
-This by no means removes human capabilities and intuition, but it serves as a tool to complement the existing frameworks investors use in their decision-making.
+AI can summarise data, spot trends and anomalies that the human eye cannot.
+This by no means removes human capabilities and intuition, but it serves as a tool to complement the existing frameworks investors use in decision-making.
 Moreover, data is an important instrument for eliminating bias – something that all humans possess.

-Elsewhere, as AI-generated tools enhance, they could improve the trading process itself through lowering execution costs and rebalancing portfolios in real-time.
+As AI-generated tools evolve, they could improve the trading process itself through lowering execution costs and rebalancing portfolios in real-time.

 Regulation is set to pay an integral role in AI adoption

-The speed to which AI is becoming ubiquitous in our everyday lives is raising concerns about its impact on individuals’ rights, which is why regulation is set to be an integral part in the coming months and years.
+The speed at which AI is becoming ubiquitous in our everyday lives raises concerns about its impact on individuals’ rights, which is why regulation is set to be an integral part in the coming months and years.

 The European Union (EU) has been the first to move, passing its AI Act in March 2024, which is a broad framework that classifies different use cases by risk category – unacceptable, high, limited and minimal.

-As we watch the surge in share prices of the major players in AI, and the investment that companies are making in the technology, it may seem like a sure thing.
+As we watch the surge in share prices of the major AI players, and the investment companies are making in AI technology, it may seem like a sure thing.
 However, there are risks worth highlighting.

-Firstly, companies may find as they forge ahead that the financial returns do not warrant the size of the investment.
-This would likely weigh on sentiment, and share prices given these steep valuations some of the AI beneficiaries are trading at.
+Companies may find that the financial returns do not warrant the size of the investment.
+This would likely weigh on sentiment and share prices, given the steep valuations some of the AI beneficiaries are trading at.

 Secondly, and more importantly, is understanding the social impacts of AI.
-One of the narratives that is thrown around is “AI is going to replace humans”.
-If this is the case – even if on a small scale – then we need to start thinking about social safety nets and putting protocols in place to reskill and retrain workers.
+One of the narratives is “AI will replace humans”.
+If this is the case – even if on a small scale – then we need to start thinking about social safety nets and protocols in place to reskill and retrain workers.

-Despite these risks, there is no doubt that in one form or another, AI is here to stay.
+Despite these risks, there’s no doubt AI is here to stay.
 While the landscape may seem crowded, dominated by a handful of companies, we believe that as AI evolves, the use-cases for it will grow, increasing the opportunities to benefit from this technology.

-As an active manager, it is our job to stay on top of this ever-changing technology, and as things evolve, we will ensure to keep our investors abreast of how we are approaching the technology.
+As an active manager, it’s our job to stay on top of this ever-changing technology.
+As things evolve, we will ensure to keep our investors informed of how we approach the technology.

 Important information